-Connection speeds are a vital component of any VPN, as they will affect what you can do with your VPN on a day to day basis.
-We test Hide.me VPN using a scientific server-based speed test method.
-We test the UK, Hong Kong, US, and Australian servers three times a day.
+Connection speeds are a vital component of any VPN, as they will affect what you can do with your VPN on a day-to-day basis.
+We test hide.me VPN using our rigorous testing methodology.
+We test the UK, Hong Kong, US, and Australian servers regularly.
 We check for local burst speeds (in the UK) and average download speeds across all those server locations.

-Below you can see that in June and July of 2019 Hide.me download averages were 63.5 Mbps - with burst speeds of over 400 Mbps.
-These are extremely fast connection speeds that put Hide.me in range with some of the very best VPNs on the market.
-Thee speeds are lightning-fast and mean that the VPN is suitable for all data-intensive tasks such as streaming in HD.
+Below, you can see that from June to September 2023, hide.me's download speed averages were 35.3 Mbps and registered a max burst speed of 248.5 Mbps.
+These are fast connection speeds that put hide.me in range with many other top VPNs on the market.
+A VPN this fast is more than suitable for all data-intensive tasks such as streaming in HD, gaming, and videoconferencing.

-While this VPN is fast, the reality is that you can get similar speeds from much cheaper VPNs.
-So unless you are especially enamored with this service it is possible to get similar performance at a fraction of the cost.
-Of course, this service has a lot of extra features and it is based in Malaysia which is good for privacy.
-Thus, it may be the right choice for certain people who can justify the extra cost.
+While this is a fast VPN, you can get similar speeds from much cheaper VPNs.
+So unless you are especially enamored with this service, it is possible to get similar performance at a fraction of the cost.
+Of course, this service has a lot of extra features and is based in the privacy-friendly country of Malaysia, meaning it could be the right choice for certain people who can justify the extra cost.

 ProPrivacy.com SpeedTest (average)

 We tested the macOS client for IPv6 and IPv4 and found no leaks using the most recent Mac client.
-It is worth noting that the very latest version of the Hide.me client now has full IPv6 compatibility which means that it should no longer have any IPv6 issues whatsoever.
+The very latest version of the hide.me client now has full IPv6 compatibility, so it should no longer have any IPv6 issues.

-Next, we checked Windows.
-We tested the most recent Windows client.
+Next, we checked Windows using the most recent Windows client.
 First, we tested for leaks using the office's IPv6 connection.
-We detected no IP leaks, no WebRTC leaks and no DNS leaks whatsoever.
+We detected no IP leaks, no WebRTC leaks, and no DNS leaks.
 The screenshot below shows the Windows leak test results.